travis-ci/docs-travis-ci-com/user/deployment/gcs.md

 Valid ACL values are: `private`, `public-read`, `public-read-write`, `authenticated-read`, `bucket-owner-read`, `bucket-owner-full-control`.
 The ACL defaults to `private`.
 See the [full documentation on Google Cloud](https://cloud.google.com/storage/docs/reference-headers#xgoogacl).

-### Deploying specific folder
+### Deploy Specific Folders

-You can set specific directory to be uploaded using `local-dir` option like this:
+You can set a specific directory to be uploaded using `local-dir` option like this:

 ```yaml
 deploy: